joelabreurojas/ProVAI/docs/INFRASTRUCTURE.md

-# ProVAI Infrastructure & Workflow Overview
+# ProVAI Infrastructure Overview

 This document provides a detailed overview of the ProVAI system's infrastructure, developer workflow, and deployment pipeline.
 It serves as the master blueprint for how the application is built, tested, and delivered.

 ---

-## 1. System & Workflow Architecture Diagram
+## 1. System Architecture Diagram

 This diagram visualizes the complete end-to-end lifecycle of the ProVAI project, from local development to automated quality assurance and final deployment.